Toward multi-target self-organizing pursuit in a partially observable Markov game

-First, for convenience in comparing the self-organizing search (SOS) agents trained by different MADRL algorithms with their official public code, we made several changes to the PettingZoo Pursuit-V3 environment \cite{terry2020pettingzoo}, including the initialization, reward function, some utility functions, and bugs.
-Second, for the multi-target self-organized pursuit (SOP), we implemented the environment ourselves for more compact code.
+\paragraph{\textbf{Environments}} First, for the convenience in comparing the self-organizing search (SOS) agents trained by different MARL algorithms with their official public code, we made several changes to the PettingZoo Pursuit-V3 environment \cite{terry2020pettingzoo}, including the initialization, reward function, some utility functions, and bugs.
+Second, for the multi-target self-organizing pursuit (SOP), we implemented the environment ourselves with more compact code and adjusted to the self-organizing game setups.
 The local observation $o^i(s)$ of agent $i$ is always represented as an $11\times11\times3$ binary matrix, where the 3 channels are for targets, agents, and obstacles.
 All code is available at https://github.com/LijunSun90/pursuitFSC2.